 The President’s List, the Dean’s List, and the Honor Roll are marks of superior academic achievement.

-To qualify for these prestigious honors, students must complete at least 12 units of credit classes with a letter grade (A, B, C) each semester (Fall/Spring) and achieve outstanding grades as follows:
+To qualify for these prestigious honors, students must complete at least 12.0 units of credit classes with a letter grade (A, B, C) each semester and achieve outstanding grades as follows:

 - To qualify for the Dean’s List, a student must achieve a grade point average of 3.50 - 3.99.

-Students completing associate degree programs with prescribed cumulative grade point averages are recognized as honor graduates at the college commencement exercises.
+Honors at the college commencement will be awarded to students with a cumulative GPA of 3.50 or higher.
+Coursework taken during the final spring semester will not be used to calculate honors at commencement.
+Grade point averages are not rounded up.
+Students completing associate degree programs with prescribed cumulative grade point averages, listed below, are recognized as honor graduates at the college commencement.
 These honor graduates are eligible to wear honor cords at graduation.

 Academic honors are as follows: